FRESH 48 PREP GUIDE

 the day of:

+I like to have my families text me when they are on their way to the hospital and then another quick text when baby arrives, so I can clear my schedule.
 On the day of our session, I usually try to arrive around noon when the sun is highest, giving us enough natural light to work with.
 I will help move things around, and mom can stay in the comfort of the bed.
 Try to have baby either naked with a diaper or in the hospital onesie.
 I will take individual images of just baby and all that encompasses that first day experience; the wrinkly feet, the hospital blankets and bracelets, nursing (if you request them), everyone cuddled up on the bed and everything in between, even diaper changes too.
 You can expect the session to last around 45 minutes depending on the hospital schedule and of course your baby.
 Feeding baby before my arrival will help ensure we make the most of our time together.
 However don’t feel pressured to have everything lined up.
 As a mother myself, I know that babies have their own schedule, so we will follow baby’s lead.

 what to wear: